Just what’s going on in the world today?

 Movies nowadays are mostly violent, as are videos.
 Kids play games that encourage them to see how many people they can kill etc.

 So inevitably, children think that violence is the normal way.
 What’s happened to the censorship of movies and news?

 Also, there are very few role models for children.
 Footballers shouldn’t be so aggressive – we need stronger referees!

-In my own family, my grand-children are interested in the holocaust and in my past.
-A couple of them are following careers which will allow them to make a difference in the world.
+In my own family, my grandchildren are interested in the holocaust and in my past.
+A couple of them are following careers that will allow them to make a difference in the world.